nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Deleting a borrower : `delete`
+### Deleting a user : `delete`

-Deletes the specified borrower from the address book using index.
+Deletes the specified user from the User List using index.

 Format: `delete INDEX`

-* Deletes the borrower at the specified `INDEX`.
+* Deletes the user at the specified `INDEX`.
-* The index refers to the index number shown in the displayed borrower list.
+* The index refers to the index number shown in the displayed User List.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd borrower in the address book.
+* `list` followed by `delete 2` deletes the 2nd user in the User List.
-* `find Betsy` followed by `delete 1` deletes the 1st borrower in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st user in the results of the `find` command.

-### Borrow a book by a borrower: `borrow`
+### Borrow a book by a user: `borrow`

-Borrow a book from the library by a borrower.
+Borrow a book from the library by a user.

 Format: `borrow INDEX BOOKTITLE`

-* Borrow the book with `BOOKTITLE` to borrower with index `INDEX`
+* Borrow the book with `BOOKTITLE` to user `INDEX`
-* The index refers to the index number shown in the displayed borrower list.
+* The index refers to the index number shown in the displayed User List.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `borrow 2 I Love CS2103T CS2101` will record borrower index 2, borrows a book called "I Love CS2103T CS2101".
+* `borrow 2 I Love CS2103T CS2101` will record user index 2, borrows a book called "I Love CS2103T CS2101".
-* `borrow 4 The Hero with a Thousand Faces` will record borrower index 4, borrows a book called "The Hero with a Thousand Face".
+* `borrow 4 The Hero with a Thousand Faces` will record user index 4, borrows a book called "The Hero with a Thousand Face".

-Note:
-* Borrow is only allowed for borrower with **Merit Score > 0**.

-### Return a book from a borrower : `return`
+### Return a book from a user : `return`

-Return the book borrowed by a borrower.
+Return the book borrowed by a user.

 Format: `return INDEX`

-* Return the book borrowed by borrower with `INDEX`
+* Return the book borrowed by user `INDEX`
-* The index refers to the index number shown in the displayed borrower list.
+* The index refers to the index number shown in the displayed User List.
 * The index **must be a positive integer** 1, 2, 3, …​

-### Donate a book from a borrower : `donate`
+### Donate a book from a user : `donate`

-Records a borrower donating a book to the library.
+Records a user donating a book to the library.

 Format: `donate INDEX BOOKTITLE`

-* A borrower with `INDEX` has donated book `BOOKTITLE`
+* A user `INDEX` has donated book `BOOKTITLE`
-* The index refers to the index number shown in the displayed borrower list.
+* The index refers to the index number shown in the displayed User List.
 * The index **must be a positive integer** 1, 2, 3, …​

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the User List.

 Format: `clear`